Arunprakash-A/self_references/README.md

      - Keep the batch size  small during the initial iterations and increase the size as the iterations increase (adjust warm-up lr accordingly)
      - Use hooks to debug the gradients, activation distribution.
 If you are using DDP, try dynamic tanh activation by removing batch/layer normalisation and see if the model performance improves
      - In LLMs, you may also vary the beam size while dealing with reasoning models.
 For example, page 6 in [the paper](https://arxiv.org/pdf/2103.03874)
+ 3. ERROR TYPE: SEMANTIC
- 3. Be mindful while using Compose functions (such as `nn.sequential, compose,..`)
+     - Reason: Be mindful while using Compose functions (such as `nn.sequential, compose,..`)
      - We easily overlook the order of execution when we use compositional functions, such as the `compose` function in torchvision
      - It introduces subtle performance degradation (which is difficult to debug)
      - Say, you want to carry out **ablation studies**